Big wave wipeouts are no joke and can be very destructive, causing physical - and psychological - injury or death.

 Spend time out there, surfing as often as you can.
 Strong swimming and improved diving skills also help develop better lung capacity and confidence under the waves.

-If needed, leave your board in the sand and get acquainted with extreme wave conditions.
+Leave your board in the sand and get acquainted with extreme wave conditions if needed.

 Awareness is knowledge, so collect data from the environment.

 Know more about seafloor characteristics (sharp reef, sand, or rocks?), wave tendencies (especially for waves that suck dry, like this one), and any potential hazards in the impact zone (piers; submerged debris).

 Learn where everything is - your board, other surfers, support boats, jet skis, etc.